Alternatives to Hysterectomy

 Some options for treating menorrhagia, short of hysterectomy:

-Endometrial ablation.
+- Endometrial ablation.
 There are a variety of techniques that can be used to remove the lining of the uterus.
 You should only consider these options, however, if you are done with childbearing.
 New, "second-generation" methods like thermal balloon ablation, cryoablation, and radiofrequency ablation have success rates up to 80%-90%.
-These are all outpatient procedures, so they don't have the same complication rates and extended hospital stays involved in hysterectomy.
+These are all outpatient procedures mostly done in the doctor's office, so they don't have the same complication rates and extended hospital stays involved in hysterectomy.

 Uterine prolapse happens when your uterus drops from its normal position and pushes against your vaginal walls.
 It can be caused by a number of things, but one of the most common causes is vaginal childbirth.
 Advancing age, smoking, pregnancy, and obesity are also significant risk factors.